ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

-We shall take such steps as we, in good faith, think fit to preserve the confidentiality of any information concerning your affairs held in connection with the Services.
+We agree to use any information concerning your affairs only in relation to the Services.
+We agree not to disclose, and to take such steps as we, in good faith, think fit to preserve the confidentiality of any confidential information held in connection with the Services.
 This is, however, subject to applicable legal, regulatory or professional disclosure requirements relevant to the Services.

 Unless required by law or regulation, we shall be under no obligation to disclose to you or take into consideration any fact, thing or matter the disclosure of which would or might be a breach of confidence or breach of duty to any other person.